msorins/EPFL_IntelligentAgents/README.md

 ## TODO

+[ ] Running simulation

+The main function accepts two arguments:

+args[0]: the parameter file to specify the variable values in the slider bar.
+By default, we set it to "" such that you can manually modify them in the GUI. args[1]: whether to use batch mode to run a simulation.
+By default, we set it to false to use the GUI mode.
+Remark: we only require you to implement the GUI model in this project.
+If you want to play with the parameter file and the batch model, feel free to so.
+In this case, you can use your IDE to pass these to arguments.
+For example, in Eclipse, you can edit them through "Run Configuration".
+Before you submit your final version, please make sure that your runnable jar file can also be executed with passing the two arguments. for example, try the following command: java -jar ***.jar "" false

 [x] Make agents reproducible

 [x] Handle collisions; Rabbits will not go / spawn on other rabbits.
 Grass wil not spawn on other grass.
 If grass is spawned on Rabbit, it is instantly eaten by rabbit